parcuri/derekkedziora.com/_pages/open-redesign.md

 Thus I’ve broken this down into smaller, iterative chunks.

+And to make it even more fun, I’m doing all of this from iPad.

 ## In Progress

-- Figure out a content strategy for the home page vs. the about page.
-Make sure they are complimentary without being overlapping.
-- Decide what “fun” pages to add.
-Now, uses, blog list?
+- Rewrite home page and about page so their content doesn’t overlap

 ## To Do

 - Cull low quality content
 - Organize remaining content into more usable categories
-- Create *Now* and other fun pages, merge into single RSS feed
+- Merge *Now* and *English Learning* into single RSS feed with the blog posts
 - Update Portfolio page
 - Redo site navigation: header nav, subtitles, footer and homepage
 - Update Post layout